JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/Readme.md

 - An explanation of what "native side-effects" are and how this is turned into a type via `Effect`.
 - A demonstration of how to write the infamous "Hello World" app in Purescript
 - A demonstration of the various `Effect` types out there and their usage.
+- An overview of `Aff` and why one should use it.
+- A demonstration of the various `Aff` types out there and their usage.

 These examples are compilable, enabling the reader to do two things.